mit-quest/k12scratch-GANs/README.md

 * Introduction
 * What is GAN Paint?
 * How the GAN Paint Extension works
+* How to interact with GAN Paint/Gandissect API
 * The current state of the GAN Paint block
 * Other notes